plaid/account-funding-tutorial/README.md

 Transferring funds from a bank account into an app (i.e., "account funding") is a common use case when building with Plaid.
 In this tutorial, we'll demonstrate how to implement account funding in the Plaid Pattern sample app.

 Account funding is commonly implemented using a combination of Plaid products and a Plaid partner (i.e., Stripe, Dwolla, etc.).
 In this tutorial, we'll use Plaid Auth, Balance, Identity ("ABI"), and Dwolla to build account funding into the Pattern sample app.
 We'll retrieve account information through a combination of Auth and Dwolla, use Balance to check the balance of an account, and use Identity to verify the identity of users initiating a transfer.
-Dwolla will be used to move (fictional) funds from a bank account into the Plaid Pattern sample app.
+Dwolla will be used to move (fictional) funds from a user's bank account into the Plaid Pattern sample app.
 For a full list of supported partners, see [Auth Payment Partners](https://plaid.com/docs/auth/partnerships/).

 For a preview of what you'll be building toward, navigate to the <a href="https://github.com/plaid/pattern-account-funding" target="_blank">Plaid Pattern sample app</a> and follow the instructions in the README to launch the app.
 Once the app is up and running, create a user, enable "Verify Identity Mode", and proceed to link a bank account.
 Finally, click the "Transfer funds" button to transfer funds into the Pattern app.